DanielRiezebos/MAGENTO-2-HIDE-PRICE/README.md

-# 1.MAGENTO 2 HIDE PRICE
+# 1. Free MAGENTO 2 HIDE PRICE
 Are looking for a personal approach to their customers?
-Our [Magento 2 Hide Price Extension](https://landofcoder.com/magento-2-hide-price.html/) helps you to hide price and  replace Add to Cart button with custom message or inquiry form in AJAX popup
+Our [Free Magento 2 Hide Price Extension](https://landofcoder.com/magento-2-hide-price.html/) helps you to hide price and  replace Add to Cart button with custom message or inquiry form in AJAX popup

 - Hide prices for guest customers
 - Hide prices from certain groups of customers